18F/18f.gsa.gov/_posts/2018-11-20-introduction-to-remote-moderated-usability-testing-part-2-how.md

 >Hi there,
 >
 >My name’s Andrew.
-I'm working with 18F to incorporate feedback into our design process.
+I'm working with OPM to incorporate feedback into our design process.
 I’m reaching out to confirm your interest in participating in a usability test.
 >
 >Do you have any time in the next week to share your thoughts?
 We'll only need about 45 minutes.
 During the test, we’ll ask you to share your screen and accomplish some tasks using a design concept.
 If that works for you, please book an appointment with our team at the following link: [Calendar appointment link]
 >